 SCUL has plenty of starships for you to choose from, and are selected on a first-come, first-serve basis.
 No 'civi ships' are allowed on official missions unless under very special circumstances.
 Don't worry: we have easy ships as well as challenging ones for all body types - your host can help you pick the right one for you.
 If you happen to have your own modified ship, in order to fly with the fleet it must be able to pass a rigorous preflight check.

-SCUL PRIME is currently located in the Somerville System, Galaxy MA.
+SCUL PRIME is currently located in the Allston System, Galaxy MA.

 If you happen to have access to the regions of space near the New Bedford system in Galaxy MA, point your subpsace array to the Starchasers the only other active division of SCUL.